ArijeetC/cherrypy-sign-auth/README.md

 #### How to run this example

-- Start the server by running the command
+- Start the server by running the command<br/>
 ```python server.py```
 - In this example, there are 4 urls, 2 are authenticated and 2 are public
 - The four urls are :